-Whether you’re a tattoo shop owner looking to increase clientele or an artist who wants to build their brand, email marketing can be a valuable means to build relationships with your current customers and potential clients.
+Whether you’re a tattoo shop owner looking to grow your clientele or an artist that wants to build their brand, email marketing can be a valuable means to build relationships with current and potential customers.

 Emails allow you to build relationships with your clients before they’ve visited you and after they leave, with the intent to keep them coming back or referring you as an expert in the art.
 With them, you can generate new leads with photos, drive sales with promotions, and increase brand awareness by providing customer testimonials to showcase your business.

 Unlike social media marketing which relies on algorithm-maneuvering for visibility, email marketing requires permissions which means the user has to opt-in to receive your content.
 Otherwise, it’s flagged as spam and sent to that special folder where emails go unread.
 This is why it isn’t suggested to buy pre-generated email lists but to grow them organically with a specific customer base that is tailored to your brand and local business.